Oregon IDD Support · Statewide Certified

 As a family member or DSP, where can I find Oregon IDD events and resources?

-Ready to find the right path with Empowered Services?
+Ready for the next right step with Empowered Services?

 Questions?
 Call 503-855-3581